 Appliance Services

-The State may reimburse charges to disconnect, prepare for shipment, and reconnect appliances such as washers, dryers, etc., if the commercial moving company provides these services.
+The State may reimburse the employee for charges to disconnect, prepare for shipment, and reconnect appliances such as washers, dryers, etc., if the commercial moving company provides these services.
 However, the State shall not reimburse charges for capital improvements, such as wiring or plumbing, to accommodate appliance installations.
 In addition, the State shall not reimburse service charges to disconnect and install televisions and radio antennas, playground equipment, hot tubs or Jacuzzis.

 Insurance